 This brick-red port unlocks aromas of dried fruits and nuts.
 The nice smooth texture on the palate is followed by a long and complex finish.

-Livestream: Think Tank Conference - Trends and innovative ideas for wine tourism “after Covid-19“ and influences of climate change on viticulture
+The last day of the Annual Conference started with ideas!
+Trends and innovative ideas for wine tourism "after Covid-19" and influences of climate change on viticulture were discussed.

 Livestream: International Gala of the Great Wine Capitals and Best Of Wine Tourism Award 2022 ceremony